henrietta-k/adapt-learning-wiki/Accessability.md

-Accessibility settings/preferences are intended to help users with visual or motor impairments access the course.
+Accessibility settings/preferences are intended to help users with visual or motor impairments access Adapt courses.

 ## Landmarks in Adapt